What is Quick Commerce: All You Need to Know

 Following are the practices you can follow to take your business to the next level.

-1. Optimize your last-mile delivery operations
+1. Optimizing last-mile delivery

 Streamlining last-mile delivery operations is crucial for quick commerce businesses.
 So, you should consider embedding advanced route management software.
 It will help weigh in factors like traffic, delivery destinations, and vehicle type to determine optimal routes accordingly.